 Wording Can Be Unclear

-When shopping at illinois-insurance.website for Illinois home insurance, it is important to also keep in mind that the wording of the policy may be unclear for those unfamiliar with the terminology.
+When shopping for Illinois home insurance, it is important to also keep in mind that the wording of the policy may be unclear for those unfamiliar with the terminology.
 The state, and many other resources, offer online instructional material to help homeowners become familiar with terms commonly used in insurance policies.
 One particular detail that many homeowners fail to realize is that there is a major difference in the phrases, “all, but” and “only if”.
 These are commonly the most important phrases in policy contracts because they determine what types of damage is covered for the home.